Continuing Student Fellowships

 Provost Diversity Fellowship for Advanced Doctoral Students

-The Provost Diversity Fellowship is a competitive one‐term (fall, spring, or summer) dissertation completion fellowship designed to advance the Graduate School’s commitment to diversity, access, equity, justice, and inclusion.
-It is available to advanced Ph.D. students who are U.S. citizens, permanent residents, Indigenous peoples of Canada eligible to register as domestic students under the Jay Treaty, or students holding DACA, TPS, refugee, or asylee status who have made significant contributions to supporting a community of inclusion, belonging, and respect where individuals representing diverse backgrounds, perspectives, abilities, and experiences have the opportunity to learn and work productively and positively together and/or have navigated significant barriers to accessing graduate education. .
+The Provost Diversity Fellowships are competitive one‐semester (fall or spring) or summer dissertation completion fellowships.
+They are available on a competitive basis to domestic advanced Ph.D. students who are U.S. citizens, permanent residents, Indigenous peoples of Canada eligible to register as domestic students under the Jay Treaty, or students holding DACA, TPS, refugee, or asylee status who have made significant contributions to Cornell’s core value to provide a community of inclusion, belonging, and respect where scholars representing diverse backgrounds, perspectives, abilities, and experiences can learn and work productively and positively together and/or have successfully navigated significant barriers to accessing graduate education.

 Eligibility

-To be eligible for an award, nominees must have received at least one year of support (e.g. assistantship, training grant, etc.) from their graduate field.
-Priority consideration for the Provost Diversity Fellowships will be given to students who meet all of the following conditions:
+To be eligible for an award, nominees must have received at least one year of support (e.g. teaching assistantship, training grant, etc.) from their graduate field or special committee chair and meet the following conditions:

-- Enrolled in a Cornell doctoral program for a minimum of two years by the time of nomination;
+1. Enrolled in a Cornell doctoral program for a minimum of three years by the time of nomination;

-- Will have passed the A exam prior to the award period for the fellowship; and
+2. Will have passed the A exam prior to the award period for the fellowship.

 Submission Guidelines

-- Committee Chair Nomination Form: Includes confirmation of the committee chair’s approval of the dissertation completion plan submitted by the nominee and the submission of a letter of nomination that includes a mentoring and funding plan detailing how the committee chair will support the nominee through the successful completion of their doctorate and help them access postgraduate opportunities.
+Includes confirmation of the committee chair’s approval of the dissertation completion plan submitted by the nominee and the submission of a letter of nomination that includes a mentoring and funding plan detailing how the committee chair will support the nominee through the successful completion of their doctorate and help them access postgraduate opportunities.
 The letter should also include a funding plan detailing how the nominee has been funded to date and how they will be funded through completion if the fellowship is not awarded.
-Your recommendation should be included in the mentoring and funding plan.
+The mentoring plan may be informed by the FAIM Mentoring in Graduate Education content provided via the FAIM (Faculty Advancing Inclusive Mentoring) Resource Center.

-All nomination forms from the student, committee chair, and DGS must be submitted no later than 11:59 p.m. on September 30.
+Fall Application Cycle: The student application and the nomination forms from the committee chair and DGS must be submitted no later than 11:59 p.m. on October 7.
 (If the application deadline falls on a holiday or weekend, applications will be due the next business day.)
-Fellowship award decisions will be announced by the end of October/early November.
+Fellowship award decisions will be announced by early November.